 You may be able to retrieve old credit card statements or download them to your computer to retrieve them later.
 However, there’s no guarantee your credit card issuer will store old credit card statements.
 In some cases, it’s better to keep the ones you need in a place where you can easily access them.

 You should keep each credit card statement for a minimum of 60 days.
 This is the amount of time you have to dispute any billing errors on a credit card statement.
-After that, credit card issuers aren’t legally required to handle billing error disputes, so you holding on to your statements isn’t necessary—at least not for dispute reasons.
+After that, credit card issuers aren’t legally required to handle billing error disputes, so it's not necessary to hold on to your statements—at least not for dispute reasons.

 Keep your credit card statements for any items you want to be covered by your credit card’s extended warranty or purchase protection, and keep that particular credit card for the amount of time the benefit is effective.

-If you have any tax-related purchases on your credit card statement, like donations or business expenses, keep those statements on for six years.
+If you have any tax-related purchases on your credit card statement, such as donations or business expenses, keep those statements for six years.
 Your accountant or tax preparer will need the statements for your next tax return.
 It’s also a good idea to hold on to these in case your taxes are ever audited since the IRS can go back up to six years when reviewing your tax history.

-Holding on to your credit card statements can be useful for tracking your spending over a period of time.
+Holding on to your credit card statements can also be useful for tracking your spending over a period of time.
 You can review several months of credit card statements to figure out where you’re spending too much money, because three to six months of credit card statements may be enough to give you a good insight into your spending habits.
 Of course, you can also do this online or with financial budgeting and tracking software, but if you prefer to do it on paper, your statements are made for this.